Military pentathlon: Throwing

 The weight of projectiles is 575 grams (weight tolerance +/- 25 grams) for men and 375 grams (weight tolerance +/- 25 grams) for women.

-Throwing consists of precision throwing at distances of 20, 25, 30 and 35 metres (five metres shorter for each target for females).
+Throwing consists of precision throwing at distances of 20, 25, 30 and 35 metres (five metres shorter for each target for women).
 The targets consist of an inner circle with radius of one metre, and an outer circle with radius of two metres.
 The time allotted for precision throwing is three minutes, 16 projectiles with four inactive grenades on each target.

 Distance throwing is also included, where competitors throw three grenades in two minutes.
 Only the longest throw will count toward the score, which combines points for both distance and precision.

 Cross-country running

 The cross-country running is the last event and for men the distance is 8000m and for women the distance is 4000m.